djurdjevicaleksa/abcellute/README.md

 * Neat way to format and print the table back to the user
 * Automatically resizes to accommodate up to 26 columns and 999 rows if memory allows
 * Columns are separated using `|` character
-* Syntax analysis for expressions
-* Lexical analysis for expressions
+* Thorough expression validity analysis
-* Dependency cycle detection
+* Dependency cycle and invalid dependency detection
-* Invalid dependency detection
+* Expression solving
 * Thorough and precise error logging

 ## TBA
-* Expression solving using shunting yard algorithm
 * Colouring in the cells
+* Parentheses in expressions
 * ...

 ## Allowed expressions
-* ...
+Every expression must start with a `=` sign.
+Other than that, you can do basically anyting involving numbers and cell references(A0, J17...).
+Brackets are not implemented.
+Allowed operations are +, -, *, / and ^.
+Supports negative numbers.

 # Uses
-This program uses [StringStruct](https://github.com/djurdjevicaleksa/ss) to handle string stuff.
+This program uses [StringStruct](https://github.com/djurdjevicaleksa/ss) to handle string stuff, although being slightly modified to do the job.